TechColab/uEVSE/README.md

 The H-bridge output worked fine on my oscilloscope so I moved on to the next issue of duty cycle.
 I've never explored the duty-cycle quirks of the 555 so I did some research and found a circuit which allows extreme adjustment from 5 to 95% while also solving the issue of maintaining the frequency while adjusting the duty-cycle.
 I selected passive components and trim-pots for frequence & duty.

 The first experiments with my car took a bit of manual fidelity but worked in both getting the car to draw some current and learning about the car's protocol expectations.
 Specifically:
-It did pay attention to the PP (Proximity Pilot) resistor being there (as JL found).
+It did pay attention to the PP (Proximity Pilot) resistor being there (as JI found).
-It didn't seem to care if the mains was presented too early (as JL found).
+It didn't seem to care if the mains was presented too early (as JI found).
 It didn't seem to like the 1kHz CP signal being present from the start.
 It does respond to the duty cycle as expected.
 I would like to find the minimum duty cycle the car will work at but I haven't yet.